msoecsse/group-assignment-for-coconut-lab-observer-eckberg-hallberg-higaredajr/ReadMe.md

   * Implement detatch method
   * Implement notifyAll method

-4. Manage item deletion inside game manager when off-screen or interacted with (John Eckberg)
+4. Manage item deletion inside game manager when interacted with DONE
   * This just involves adding the correct items to the scheduledForRemoval list
-  * Includes when lasers leave the game boundaries
-  * Includes when Coconuts hit the ground or hit the player
   * Includes when the coconuts get hit by the laser

+5. Remove game objects that have left the screen DONE

 * I think that the UML is done?
 (Nathan Halberg)
 * I think the Sequence Diagram is done?
 (Anthony Higareda Jr.)